lliang826/Old-portfolio-site/README.md

-# Welcome to my portfolio/personal website!
+# This was my old portfolio website

 A simple portfolio website built with HTML, CSS, and some JavaScript.
-Hosted on Github Pages [here](https://lliang826.github.io/)